Winning cybersecurity warfare is the ultimate millstone for CISOs

 "It may be how we set up administrative accounts," he said.
 "It may be how we do logging; it may be a recalibration of our risk analysis and those types of things where we don't have a simple binary trusted system-untrusted system."

-His point is that changing how trust is managed may preserve resilience and assure better care continuity, according to this line of thinking.
+Changing how trust is managed may preserve resilience and assure better care continuity, according to this line of thinking.

 "How many systems at Change Healthcare were actually compromised?"
 Lacey asked rhetorically.